pgross41/email2pb/README.md

-# Email 2 PushBullet
+# Email 2 X

+Several scripts to read mail input (from postfix, for example) and send it to various destinations.
+Some are coded very specifically to emails from DVR163 security camera software.

-**Email to PushBullet notification**
+**Email to PushBullet (email2bushbullet.py)**

-This simple script (`email2pb.py`) allows to redirect mail input (from postfix, for example) to PushBullet notification.
-Useful to send pushes from sources which are able to send email only.
-It supports multipart emails with plaintext, html, and jpg parts.
+Redirects email input to a PushBullet notification.
+Supports multipart emails with plaintext, html, and jpg parts.

 Note: This requires [pushbullet.py](https://github.com/rbrcsk/pushbullet.py).

+**Email to Email (email2email.py)**

-There is also a script `fwdmsg.py` which is able to forward messages to a configured e-mail address via SMTP.
+Forward email input to a new email address via SMTP.

+**Email to Dropbox (email2dropbox.py)**

+Parses the image out of DVR163 emails and uploads it to Dropbox

+**Email to File (email2file.py)**

+Parses the image out of DVR163 emails and saves it as a file.

 ## Example usage

-Let's imagine that we want to redirect all emails sent to push@example.com to your PushBullet account (and therefore to your mobile devices, browser excensions, etc)
+Let's imagine that we want to redirect all emails sent to push@example.com as a PushBullet notification.
 Keep in mind that instructions below were tested on Raspbian with Python 2.7.

 ### Step 0: Setup and configure postfix for domain example.com and other prerequisites